sodiumhalogen/chance-smith-gatsby-blog/content/blog/2019-11-07-getting-job-in-tech.md

 - **Show your work and passion**.
 Create many small things regularly to skill up and show your work.
 - **Sit on the shoulders of other cool-nerds**.
 Job shadow as soon as you can and intern with a team you're interested in.
 - **Show them what their missing**.
 Get to know a company you want to work for and learn about their needs/problems that you can solve.
 Share your solutions to those needs/problems, even if you are that solution.

+## Just start

+I'm not saying you must do these in order.
+Just show them your are someone that really-really wants to learn and ready to impress.